Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tempest_extremes.rst

 and :attr:`~StitchNodesParameters.in_file` will be determined from :class:`DetectNodesParameters`.
 Also, :attr:`~StitchNodesParameters.out_seconds` should be left ``False`` to enable proper conversion to the netCDF output file.
+The values of :attr:`DetectNodesParameters.output_file` and :attr:`StitchNodesParameters.output_file` can also be left as ``None`` to avoid saving the intermediate files that are output by TempestExtremes.
+They will instead be stored in a temporary directory that lasts for the lifetime of the :class:`TETracker` instance.